ironhack-labs/code-along-uber-for-laundry/README.md

 The starter code for this project includes:

-1. An app structure created by the `express-generator`.
+1. An app structure created by the `ironhack_generator`.
 2. Layout already added for you.
 3. Views for all the pages we are going to be working with.
 4. The `User` and `LaundryPickup` models.